Lim Peng Siang

-Lim Peng Siang (林秉祥 (Lîm Péng-siông, Lín Bǐngxíang); also known as Lin Bengxian; 1872–1944) was a businessperson in Singapore and Malaya.
+Lim Peng Siang (林秉祥 (Lîm Péng-siông, Lín Bǐngxíang); also known as Lin Bengxian; 1872–1944) was an entrepreneur in Singapore and Malaya.
 Together with his brother Lim Peng Mau (Lin Bingmao), he founded the Ho Hong Group of companies in 1904, which had interests in banking, shipping, parboiled rice, oil mills, cement, coconut and other businesses.
 He was a president of the Singapore Chinese Chamber of Commerce and a member of the Chinese Advisory Board.
 Peng Siang Quay in Singapore is named after him.

 Early life and education

-Lim was the son of Lim Ho Puah.
-His mother was the only daughter of Wee Bin, the founder of Wee Bin & Co.
-He was born in Amoy, Fujian, China in 1872.
-After receiving his education in Chinese, he travelled to Singapore when he was still very young.
+Lim was the sixth son of Lim Ho Puah a prominent merchant whose marriage into the established peranakan business family of Wee Bin integrated the Lim family into Southeast Asia’s ethnic Chinese commercial networks.
+His mother was the only daughter of Wee Bin, the founder of Singapore-based Wee Bin & Co..
+Lim was born in Chengnei village, Longxi county, Zhangzhou, Fujian.
+Before emigrating to Singapore, Lim studied Chinese classics and history at a private school in China.
 Like his father, Lim was naturalised as a British subject, in 1902.
 He received private tuition in English and was a student at the St. Joseph's Institution.